Chief Financial Officer (CFO)

 Key Responsibilities

-• Oversee budgeting, forecasting, financial reporting, and compliance.
+• Oversee budgeting, forecasting, cash management, financial modeling, and reporting.

 Qualifications

-• Bachelor’s degree in finance, accounting, or related field required; MBA or CPA preferred.
+• Bachelor’s degree in Accounting, Finance, or related field; MBA/CPA preferred.

 Location: Washington, D.C.
 (In-Office, Full-Time)